Pengwei-Yang/Pengwei-Yang/content/post/hdr_2/index.md

 ---
 commentable: true
-title: Congrats to Pengwei Yang for receiving research support funding from the Research Committee **again**!
+title: Congrats to Pengwei Yang for receiving research support funding from the Research Committee again!
 subtitle: Pengwei Yang's Higher Degree by Research - Research Activities Support Funding application got approved!
 AUD 2,593.56 in total.
 summary: Pengwei Yang's HDR-RASF application got approved by the Research Committee of the University of Sydney again.
 authors: